Opportunities to study and make music at Notre Dame are wide-ranging, from majors and minors to lessons and performance ensembles.

-We also offer two interdisciplinary minors.
-The Minor in Musical Theatre in conjunction with the Department of Film, Television, and Theatre is a 15-credit course of study in which you have flexibility to structure your curriculum to suit your interests in singing, acting, or songwriting, or working as conductor, impresario, stage director, or researcher.
+There are also two interdisciplinary minors: the Minor in Musical Theatre in conjunction with the Department of Film, Television, and Theatre is a 15-credit course of study in which you have flexibility to structure your curriculum to suit your interests in singing, acting, or songwriting, or working as conductor, impresario, stage director, or researcher.
 The Liturgical Music Ministry Minor is a 15-credit course of study focused on the history and theology of music in liturgical contexts.

 How do I get started in music?

 Undergraduates at Notre Dame do not formally declare their majors until their sophomore year.
 However, potential music majors ideally should begin their musical studies during their first year by taking Theory I and II, Musicianship I and II, participating in ensembles, and signing up for lessons.
 All interested students should indicate their intent to major in music to First Year Advising and to the Department of Music.
 Students will be assigned an adviser within the department for guidance with the completion of the curriculum.